Back to Equilibrium Menu

 It turns out that the Ksp value can be either directly measured or calculated from other experimental data.
 Knowing the Ksp, we can calculate the solubility of the substance in a very straightforward fashion.

-Here are several other examples of dissociation equations and their Ksp expressions:
+Here are three more examples of dissociation equations and their Ksp expressions:

 Also, and this is important, so pardon the shouting: